Mira quién baila (American TV series) season 2

 Season two of Mira quién baila premiered on Univision on September 11, 2011 and ended on November 20, 2011.
-The TV series is the Spanish version of British version Strictly Come Dancing and American Version Dancing with the Stars (U.S. TV series).
+The TV series is the Spanish version of British version Strictly Come Dancing and American Version Dancing with the Stars (American TV series).
 Ten celebrities are paired with ten professional ballroom dancers.
 Javier Posa and Chiquinquirá Delgado are the hosts for this season.
 Adamari López won 1st place, while Priscila Angel won 2nd place, and Erik Estrada in 3rd place.